Well-Made/ComfyUI-Wan-SVI2Pro-FLF/README.md

 If you want to continue with prompt only, disconnect the `end_samples` input in the **WanImageToVideoSVIProFLF** node and bypass the **End Samples** subgroup.
 You can skip the next image, although you might need to manually provide the anchor image to the subgraph node (simply connect the `First_Frame` output of the **Video Preprocess** node to the `First_Frame` input of your current segment or plug in any other image that fits your generation plan).

+## Important:
+- Sometimes the VAE decoder/encoder splits latents inconsistently, and this isn't easily controllable.
+Because of that, two clips may not align perfectly at the seam.
+If you notice ghosting or doubling at the transition, there's an `overlap` slider in the **Image Batch Extend With Overlap** node (right side of the subgraph).
+Adjust it by one or two steps to get a clean stitch.
+Default settings usually work, but not always.
+- If your generated frames look washed out right before the **Image Batch Extend With Overlap** node, there's an **Adjust Contrast** node upstream.
+It's enabled in the Image-to-Video workflows but set to 1.0 in the Video Extension workflow.
+Bump it slightly - 1.2 usually does the trick, or adjust to taste.

 ## Examples

 ![svi-2-pro-with-frame-to-frame-stitching-v0-38vs6y4897kg1](https://github.com/user-attachments/assets/5cdd7cf8-ba7d-4da1-8f6f-64a787fe4076)